U.S. Grant Hotel: History

 The inaugural San Diego Comic-Con, which was then called "San Diego’s Golden State Comic-Con", was held at the U.S. Grant Hotel in 1970.

 The hotel was refurbished in the 1980s, but fell upon hard times in the subsequent decade due to a financial slump.
 The hotel changed hands several times during the 1990s.
 In 2003, the hotel was purchased by the Sycuan Band of the Kumeyaay Nation as a tribute to the contributions of the former US President for the Native American community during his presidency.
 The new management closed the doors for 21 months to renovate the building and reopened in October 2006.
 The hotel is currently operated by Marriott Hotels & Resorts as a part of its Luxury Collection.
 The official name of the property is The U.S. Grant, a Luxury Collection Hotel, San Diego.

 San Diego’s first radio station, KFVW, was housed on the hotel's 11th floor in the late 1920s and early '30s.
 Franklin Delano Roosevelt gave an address from the radio station, which also broadcast live orchestra music performed at the Grant.

 The U.S. Grant was also home to the local radio station KFSD for a long time between the early 1930’s and 1939 and carried radio towers on both the towers of the property.
 KFSD had a dedicated portion of the 11th floor to perform its operations and entertain the residents of San Diego.
 A floor plan indicating the design of KFSD during that time is still available in the basement of the property.

 Grant Grill

 The hotel's historic Grant Grill features American cuisine and an elaborate bar with seating reminiscent of the 1960s.

 The hotel's signature restaurant is the Grant Grill, which opened in 1952.
 It became a power-lunch spot for downtown businessmen, lawyers and politicians, so much so that "ladies" were not permitted in the restaurant before 3 PM.
 In 1969 a group of prominent local women staged a sit-in which resulted in the restaurant abandoning its men-only policy.
 A plaque showing the first women's reservation at Grant Grill is displayed to show the historic change that the restaurant underwent post 1969.

+Moving to modern Day, the Grant Grill has become an epicenter for local tourism and cuisine.
+They feature the city's flagship hot sauce, San Diego Sauce, at the restaurant.
+This women-owned hot sauce company is a nod to the hotel restaurant's history.